peerlinks/peerlinks-irc/README.md

 ```

 `npm start` will start an unencrypted IRC server on port 1337 (configurable
-via `PORT` env variable).
-When connected to this server an IRC client will
+via `PORT` env variable) and unconfigurable host `127.0.0.1`.
+When connected to
-display:
+this server an IRC client will display:

 1. A channel with the same name as the identity used for login
 2. A private message from `vowlink`